googlecodelabs/cloud-nebulous-serverless/cloud/README.md

 ## Authentication and authorization: service account credentials (local deployments only)

 Google Cloud compute platforms feature [default service account credentials](https://cloud.google.com/iam/docs/service-accounts#default) which are used for these app deployments.
-However, such credentials are not available when running locally, so users will need to [create a service account key-pair](https://console.cloud.google.com/iam-admin/serviceaccounts/create) then download the credentials JSON file when prompted.
-You can typically call it anything you like, but the sample apps use `credentials.json`.
-When deploying to the cloud however, please "delete" these credentials so you don't upload that file to the cloud.
+However, such credentials are not available when running locally, so users will need to **run** `gcloud auth application-default login` before starting the server.

-Check out the documentation for [service accounts](https://cloud.google.com/docs/authentication/getting-started) and [public/private key/pairs](https://cloud.google.com/translate/docs/setup#service_account_and_private_key) as well as the [authentication in production page](https://cloud.google.com/docs/authentication/production) for more information.

 ## Cost